crossdb-org/crossdb/README.md

 </p>

 > **NOTE**
-> This project was redesigned and rewritten from scratch.
-> It's still in early development stage, so please DO NOT use in your project now.
+> This project is still in early development stage, so please **DO NOT** use in your project now.

 **CrossDB** is a super high-performance lightweight embedded and server OLTP RDBMS.
 It's developed for high performance scenarios where main memory can hold the whole DB.

 ## Features